 Turn your National Cheese Day celebration into an opportunity to try a brain-healthy charcuterie board recipe.
 Not only does a charcuterie board look visually appealing, but it also lets you add more than a handful of healthy ingredients that can focus on long-term brain health.

 Confused about how to make a charcuterie board?
 Not sure what recipe to do?
 If you’re looking for a good idea for a charcuterie board recipe this National Cheese Day, try this one out:

-Make Your Own Charcuterie Board for National Cheese Day:
+Tips For Making Your Own Charcuterie Board for National Cheese Day

 - Find the right type of board to work off.
 This can be large cutting boards, marble slabs, or even ceramic platters.